taek105/taek105/README.eng.md

 </tr>

 <tr>
-<td>Fixed dataset language settings not being correctly reflected in prompts within the Go-based document parsing pipeline</td>
+<td>Improved the Go-based document parsing pipeline so that the dataset language setting is properly reflected in prompts</td>
 <td>

 [#17892](https://github.com/infiniflow/ragflow/pull/17892) `merged`